 Bedroom two with 3' twin beds, side table, wardrobe, built-in cupboard, dressing table.

-To the rear of the cottage is a very small but fully enclosed patio garden with outside furniture and a charcoal kettle barbecue.
+To the rear of the cottage is a very small but fully enclosed gravelled patio garden with outside furniture and a charcoal kettle barbecue.
 Guest must provide their own charcoal.

-There is parking in the courtyard to the rear of the cottage.
+There is parking in a shared courtyard to the rear of the cottage.
 This is accessed from a small narrow lane to the side of the property and does have turning access in the courtyard.